chook81/microsoft-graph-docs/api-reference/beta/resources/synchronization_api_quickstart.md

 ## Finding Service Principal Object(s)

-You would need to know ID of the Service Principal object (NOT ServicePrincipal.AppId) when forming requests to Provisioning API.
+You would need to know ID of the Service Principal object (NOT ServicePrincipal.AppId) when forming requests to Synchronization API.
 Here we assume that service principal for your application is already added to the tenant (I.e. by adding application to your tenant in the Azure portal).
 You can easily find servicePrincipal of interest knowing either ServicePrincipal.AppId, or ServicePrincipal.displayName

 ### Find service principals by display name